-DOM contracted with an actuary firm to thoroughly evaluate the service rates in 2017.
-A new rate study will be completed subsequent to an ongoing in depth workforce study and prior to a 2023 renewal.
+DDOM contracted with an actuary firm to thoroughly evaluate the service rates in 2017.
 DOM reviews all waiver rates annually to ensure that they are sufficient to ensure a qualified pool of providers.
-This annual review was most recently completed in June 2021 and will be completed again in June 2022.
+This annual review was most recently completed in June 2022 and will be completed again in June 2023.
 If it is determined that rates are no longer sufficient, they are increased appropriately.